WeebNetsu/yt-playlist-bgm-player/README.md

 ### The playlist flag

 This flag is used to run a playlist without opening the interface, this can be done by running bgmplayer with the playlist number afterwards.
-This should always be added when using multi-answer flags.
-Example of the playlist flag: <code>bgmplayer 2</code> (will play playlist nr.
-2)
+This should always be added when using multi-answer flags.<br>Example of the playlist flag: <code>bgmplayer 2</code> (will play playlist nr.
+2)<br>Another example of the playlist flag: <code>bgmplayer 1 2</code> (will play playlist nr.
+1 & 2)

 <span id="singleAnswerFlags"></span>